What exactly is the band-aids method and why is it not good for your back pain?

-I’m going to pose a question here, although I already know the answer.
+Firstly, I’m going to pose a question here that I already know the answer to.
 Who here scraped their knee after falling on the ground?
 Anybody take a corner too sharp while carrying furniture and nicked their hand as they passed?
 Or, how about has anybody just given themselves a paper cut after grabbing a piece of paper too quickly?

 Likely, you have fallen victim to one of these accidents and have reached for a band-aid to cover it and stop the bleeding.

 What happens if we cut ourselves more seriously?

 Have any of you accidentally cut yourself with a knife while cooking?
 Or maybe stepped on a rusty nail?

 I bet you didn’t just place a band-aid on those wounds.
 I’m sure you thoroughly cleaned it out to reduce the risk of infection, maybe got stitches, and ultimately cared for the wound until it completely healed.
 These steps are necessary to make sure you take care of the issue.

 One thing I hear all of the time from friends, family, and patients is that they just want to let their back ‘heal’ on its’ own.
 Or, they think, one day they will wake up and have no pain.
 Most people think that they can ignore the pain and it will go away.
 That is flawed thinking my friends.
 Back pain can not, and should not, be treated with a band-aid fix.

 Covering up the pain by ignoring it, taking pain medications or anti-inflammatories, continuing to have to use heat/ice, etc. could make it worse (i.e. putting a band-aid on it)!